Mernda - North

 What are some of the major infrastructure and planning changes likely to influence Mernda - North?

-Key infrastructure and planning changes likely to influence Mernda - North include: Mernda Community Hospital (Construction); Regional Sports Precinct Mernda (Construction); Mernda Town Centre (Planning); Aspect Mernda (Construction); and Mernda Rise Estate (Construction).
+Key infrastructure and planning changes likely to influence Mernda - North include: Mernda Community Hospital (Construction); Regional Sports Precinct Mernda (Construction); Mernda Town Centre (Construction); Aspect Mernda (Construction); and Mernda Rise Estate (Construction).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting Mernda - North?